MichaelRamamonjisoa/SyntheT-Less/README.md

 ```

 # Citation
-If you use our data generation code or already generated data, please our paper:
+If you use our data generation code or already generated data, please cite our paper:

 ```
 @article{pitteri2019threedv,